PEAKS: Overview

+To identify modifications and mutations, PEAKS uses two algorithms: SPIDER and PTM Search.
 SPIDER is a sequence tag based search tool within PEAKS, which deals with the possible overlaps between the de novo sequencing errors and the homology mutations.
 It reconstructs the real peptide sequence by combining both the de novo sequence tag and the homolog, automatically and efficiently.
+PTM Search is a tool within PEAKS that provides PTM identification and profiling by de novo sequencing and database searching.